doosen11/Chat_Room_Project/README.md

    * Work Done:

          None.
-4. Update Client User List
+4. ~~Update Client User List~~
-   * The list of users logged in to the chat room needs to update everytime a user logins into the server.
+   * ~~The list of users logged in to the chat room needs to update everytime a user logins into the server.~~
-   * This could maybe implemented by the server sending a message to the clients that tells them to update their lists AND NOT print it out to the chat text window.
+   * ~~This could maybe implemented by the server sending a message to the clients that tells them to update their lists AND NOT print it out to the chat text window.~~
    * Work Done:

-         None.
+         This is working now.
 5. Private Chat
    * Request Private chat and Logout Private Chat buttons need to be implemented.
    * The user should click on a name in the current user list and click the request button.